xtinbird/Final-Report-Predictive--Spatial-Spectrum-Management--in-Broadband-Wireless-Networks/README.md

 - **LSTM** shows promising capability for forecasting future signal strength.
 - On real O-RAN data, the system achieved high precision (very few false alarms).
 This is valuable because unnecessary network changes are costly.
 - A performance gap exists between synthetic and real data (sim-to-real gap).
 This is expected and can be reduced by further training on real measurements.
 - A decision threshold around 0.40–0.45 provides a practical balance between catching high-risk users and limiting false alarms.
-Detail please refer to section 6 in https://github.com/xtinbird/Predictive--Spatial-Spectrum-Management--in-Broadband-Wireless-Networks/blob/main/Capstone_EDA_and_Baseline_Model.ipynb
+Detail please refer to "6.
+Test Multiple Thresholds" in https://github.com/xtinbird/Predictive--Spatial-Spectrum-Management--in-Broadband-Wireless-Networks/blob/main/Capstone_EDA_and_Baseline_Model.ipynb

 ---